 Credit Cards Offering Other Free Credit Scores

-The credit cards listed below don’t offer FICO scores, but they do offer other reputable credit scores from some of the credit bureaus.
+The credit card companies listed below don’t offer FICO scores, but they do offer other reputable credit scores from some of the credit bureaus.

-Their scoring system is called CreditWise.
-Anyone can create an account to logon and access their credit score, either online or through the smartphone app.
+Capital One’s free credit monitoring tool is called CreditWise.
+Anyone can create an account to log on and access their credit score, either online or through the smartphone app.

-Cardholders get automatic access when they logon to their accounts online.
+Cardholders get automatic access when they log into their accounts online.

 Both bank members and credit cardholders receive daily credit monitoring from Experian.
-You can see your current score as well as past scores, and you’ll get regular alerts on any changes.
+You can see your current credit score as well as past scores, and you’ll get regular credit alerts on any changes.

 Why is it important to check your FICO score?

 Keeping track of your FICO score is an important part of maintaining your finances.
 It doesn’t matter if you’re actively working to repair your credit or are preparing for a major purchasing involving a loan.
 Whether you know you have good credit or aren’t entirely sure, the point is — you need to know.

 Compare it to getting a dental checkup and cleaning every few months.
 You might not have any cavities, but you still go to prevent getting any in the future.
 Checking your FICO score works the same way.